MiSTer-devel/C128_MiSTer/README.md

 The `-l 0x8000` option is needed to indicate the image should be located at address $8000.
 Some external ROMs might need to be located at $C000, in that case `-l 0xC000` should be used.

 #### Autoload a Cartridge or Internal Function ROM
-In OSD->Hardware page you can choose Boot Cartridge or Internal Function ROM, so everytime core loaded, this cartridge or ROM will be loaded too.
+In *OSD*->*Hardware* page you can choose *Boot Cartridge* or *Internal Function* ROM, so everytime the core is loaded, this cartridge or ROM will be loaded too.

 ### RS232